 Oh, I have posts to come: December food expenses, looking back at 2020, looking ahead to 2021, but I couldn't let 2020 slide away without one last photo for a most mixed up, godawful, WTF year ever.

-If when I am out walking and see a coin on the ground, I pick it up.
+If and when I am out walking and see a coin on the ground, I pick it up.
 This year, I picked up a total of 61¢, all but 7¢ of which was picked up BEFORE mid-March.
 There are several reasons for that date, the top one being that change disappeared from stores and people stopped carrying coins around.
 However, in the last three weeks, I found two pennies and one nickel.

 The nickel sums up 2020 better than any quote or any meme.
 Is this how we all feel about 2020 or what?